 “Dalet”, Adonai, will give me an entrance, a pathway to destroy this Philistine.
 This day “ALL” the earth will know that there is a God in Israel.

 “Hey”, I give this battle to You, Lord!
 It’s not really mine to fight, I am just your servant.
 I want to bring glory to You.
 In doing so, I know You will give this uncircumcised Philistine into our hands.
 We will be victorious!

 My friends, this is exciting!
 I could almost hear him praying and saying this while he was picking up the stones.

 **Now!
 Much to my amazement.
 As I was typing and praying about this subject at hand.
 As I am putting myself into the mindset of a young Hebrew lad, in this case, David.
-While I was recanting all the things the Lord had already done for him and coming into the realization that he was, probably without a doubt, thinking about the same things at the time.
-The Lord, dropped this into my spirit!
+While I was recanting all the things the Lord had already done for him.
+In my minds eye, by the Holy Spirit, I came to the realization that he was probably without a doubt, thinking about the same things at the time.
+The Lord, then dropped this into my heart!
 “Go back and look at the story.
-You will find it written in that same manner and thought process.”
+You will find it written in that same manner and thought process.
+This made me really excited!”
 I was like, “Really, Lord!”
 Wow!
 I could hardly wait!**

 So, take a look at the story with me, surrounding the kings armor; David; the 5 smooth stones; and the defeat of Goliath!
 When it gets to the places where David indeed said and thought these things above.
 I will insert the Hebrew letters for the numbers, so it will be easy to see.
 Here it is…

 1Sa 17:38-51 (ISV, International Standard Version) Saul put his garments on David, set a bronze helmet on his head, and put armor on him.